Wright-Patterson AFB construction news

 Construction contractors will complete Phase 5 of a natural gas main line installation Aug.
 30 to Sept.
 3 along C Street between Sixth and Seventh streets, causing one lane to be closed at a time along this stretch in Area B of Wright-Patterson Air Force Base.

-Because this portion of C Street has a center-turn lane, lanes will be shifted to keep traffic open in both directions at all times, 88th Civil Engineer Group officials said.
+Because this portion of C Street has a center-turn lane, lanes will be shifted to keep traffic open in both directions, 88th Civil Engineer Group officials said.

 The graphic highlights the affected area and traffic flow around the worksite during this construction phase.